Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Sum of squares certificates

 The Archimedean condition in the proposition is not very restrictive.
 Especially, in our case of interest where all polynomials $g_i$ are linear and $S$ is compact, the condition is always fulfilled; see~\cite[Theorem 7.1.3]{marshall2008}.

 In order to apply Putinar's Positivstellensatz to polynomial optimization, consider an optimization problem

 with $f,g_1,\ldots,g_k \in\R[x] $.
-Clearly, this is the same as to infimize a scalar $\mu$ such that $ \mu - f(x) \geq 0$ on the set $S$.
+Clearly, this is the same as to find the infimum of $\mu$ such that $ \mu - f(x) \geq 0$ on the set $S$.
 A common way to tackle the latter problem is to replace the nonnegativity condition by an sos condition.
 This is a semi-infinite program since deciding membership can be rephrased as a semi-infinite feasibility problem.
 In order to get a (finite-dimensional) semidefinite program, we truncate the quadratic module $\qm(G)$ by considering only monomials up to a certain degree $2t$,

 The $t$-th sos program has the form